sizious/kos/utils/dc-chain/doc/macos/README.md

 This document contains all the instructions to create a fully working toolchains targeting the **Sega Dreamcast** system under **macOS**.

-This document was written when using **macOS** (`10.14 Mojave`) but it should be applicable on all **macOS** systems.
+This document was initially written while using **macOS** (`10.14 Mojave`) but it should be applicable on all **macOS** systems.
 Note that Apple introduced some breaking changes in `10.14 Mojave`; so starting from that version, some header files have moved.
 They have been removed in `10.15 Catalina` and later versions.
 **dc-chain** supports all modern macOS versions, including `pre-Mojave` releases.